1337-server/Tracked-media/README.md

  - Add all missing movies/shows from the supported lists
  - Change your default list (initally this is set to watchlist)
      - This lets you save time later by not have to mention the list you want to add too
+ - Send notifications to Discord/Slack about the shows/movies added

 ## Installation